skeyboy/llvm-project/README.md

 # The LLVM Compiler Infrastructure

-This directory and its sub-directories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.
+This directory and its sub-directories contain a forked source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.